Kneaded That

 Why you'll love this recipe

-If you try these and love them, you should try my peach crumb bars and my apple pie crumb bars!
-They are perfect for the late summer and fall months.
+• Part of a whole crumb bar family.
+If you love these, you'll love my easy peach crumb bars and apple pie crumb bars for late summer and fall.

 Jump to: